-Stars4Media started a pilot project implemented by a Consortium of four partners: Vrije Universiteit Brussel (VUB) – the project coordinator; Europe’s MediaLab (Fondation EURACTIV) – the project initiator; the European Federation of Journalists (EFJ) and the World Association of News Publishers (WAN-IFRA).
+Stars4Media started in 2019 as a pilot project implemented by a Consortium of four partners: Vrije Universiteit Brussel (VUB) – the project coordinator; Europe’s MediaLab (Fondation EURACTIV) – the project initiator; the European Federation of Journalists (EFJ) and the World Association of News Publishers (WAN-IFRA).
 The first two editions of Stars4Media were co-funded by the European Commission (grant agreement number: LC-01590082).

-The Vrije Universiteit Brussel (VUB) is the Stars4Media Project Coordinator.
+The Vrije Universiteit Brussel (VUB) is the Stars4Media Programme Coordinator.
 VUB is a competitive, high-quality, socially committed and internationally oriented university located in Brussels, Belgium.

-The implementation of the Stars4Media programme is mainly supported by the specialized research center on Studies, Media, Innovation and Technology (SMIT).
+The implementation of the Stars4Media programme is mainly supported by the specialized research centre on Studies, Media, Innovation and Technology (SMIT).
 The Research Group SMIT was established at the VUB in 1990 and is specialized in social scientific research on media and ICT.
 Support for the implementation of the physical mobility and virtual cooperation is provided by VUB’s International Relations and Mobility Office (IRMO).

 Europe’s MediaLab (Fondation EURACTIV) is a think-and-do-tank developing quality projects fostering the media sector’s innovation and skills, and organising policy conferences, training programmes and workshops.
 Europe’s MediaLab is the Stars4Media Project Initiator.

 THINK – Media Policy: We can demonstrate a strong track record with news media cooperating across borders, and deep industry insights.
 We support a proactive EU media policy to rebalance the information ecosystem and reinforce the financial sustainability of the news media.